zhlouise/AAE2004_W1_Group_12/README.md

 # Compulsory Task Result gif

 <!--Additional Task 1 - Adding Check Points-->

 ## Additional Task 1 - Adding Check Points

+In this task, we were asked to randomly generate 2 checkpoints, one in each cost intesive areas.
+The flight is required to pass through the checkpoints before reaching the destination.

 ### a.
 Methodology